Do Social Security Recipients Have to File Taxes?

 Seniors whose only source of income is Social Security do not have to file income tax returns.
 This is an interesting quirk of the U.S. tax code, which allows older citizens to exempt their Social Security payments from their gross income.

 Social Security is one of the most widely used benefits programs in the United States.
-In 2020, more than 65 million citizens get at least part of their monthly income from Social Security's pension benefits.
+In 2023, more than 67 million citizens get at least part of their monthly income from Social Security's pension benefits.
 This is more than 1 out of every 6 citizens.
 Social Security pays retirement benefits to more that 45 million Americans, as well as survivor benefits, disability payments and other supports for millions more.
-Not all of these benefits are treated the same way for tax purposes, so it is always a good idea to consult with a tax professional before making important financial decisions.

 How Social Security Works